Teach English Online – Introduction

 Teaching Listening Online

 Apart from the obvious possibility of your student listening to you (not too much please!), online teaching makes it very easy to have your student listening to all kinds of English, using podcasts and videos from the web.
 Clearly these days you can find endless “authentic listening” (though mostly at higher levels), but there are also sites with audio and video made for learners at the appropriate level.
 Some of these have additional activities such as gap-fills and quizzes to test learners’ understanding.
 In other cases, you can prepare your own questions (for example using PowerPoint) and share them with your student using your desktop as a virtual whiteboard.
 Or of course ask questions orally.
-Listen to News with Tara Benwell is an excellent and topical weekly listening resource.
-But it’s much more than that, too.
-With this resource your students can practise listening, reading, writing and even speaking.
-See teacher’s notes here
+Listen & Learn with Jackson Peacock is a wonderful collection of fun stories in easy English with vocabulary, gapfill, audio and quizzes to inspire your students’ English—an excellent and weekly listening resource.

 Teaching Speaking Online